Author Archives: Allen Stalvey

 Category:Leadership

-CompassJohn W. Marriott III, Executive VP for Marriott International, Inc., once said, “When asked what qualities we are seeking in future leaders of Marriott, I’m quick to list the characteristics we admire: customer-focused, diligent, intelligent, caring, and the list goes on.
+John W. Marriott III, Executive VP for Marriott International, Inc., once said, “When asked what qualities we are seeking in future leaders of Marriott, I’m quick to list the characteristics we admire: customer-focused, diligent, intelligent, caring, and the list goes on.
 But, here’s the reality: a person must have integrity.
-If they don’t, they won’t last long in our organization.
-Integrity is the most important attribute a successful associate, manager or executive can possess.
-And yet, it seems that people with a strong set of principles are among the hardest to find.
-When we do find people with integrity, we keep them, we promote them, and we ask them to lead others.
-In other words, integrity works.”
+If they don’t, they won’t

 • 0